The Best of the Best

 Laing O’Rourke has a large presence in Europe, the Middle East and Asia.
 Its graduate training programme is highly regarded and it is a company that promotes training and professional development, as well as the opportunity to work on high profile projects.
 Laing O'Rourke has worked on projects such Heathrow's Terminal 5, the Ascot Racecourse, and Tunbridge Wells Hospital.
 Laing O'Rourke has seen its share of controversy though, also subscribing to the illegal blacklist led by the UK's Consulting Association, leading to an apology in 2016 and court proceedings.

 Arcadis is a large consultancy that focuses on environmental and sustainability projects, including design and build projects such as transit hubs that improve urban living.
 It’s a popular company to work for, offering a wide variety of projects to work on – ideal for those starting their career in civil engineering or who fancy a new challenge.
 Arcadis has worked on various projects including some involving the Formula 1 Australian Grand Prix, the California High-Speed Rail and Thames Water.
 The Burj Khalifa, the world's tallest manmade structure, was also a project Arcadis helped work on, providing 'independent peer review of the structural system of the tower'.
 Some scandals did surround the construction of the Burj Khalifa, not least the spat of suicides which beset its development.
-These are also issues to consider when picking a company to work for.
+Ethical issues are also issues to consider when picking a company to work for.